itsmng/wiki-backup/docs/lxc-install.md

 ## How to add ITSM-NG LXC template in Proxmox

-To use our LXC template, you should add the template in Proxmox.
+To use our LXC template, you need to add the template in Proxmox.

 You will find all released templates at the following link : [https://github.com/itsmng/itsm-lxc/releases](https://github.com/itsmng/itsm-lxc/releases).